SBBradley/Army-Adder/README.md

 # ArmyAdder
 This is an army list creator for a tabletop wargame.
 It takes user input from the console and exports it to a txt file with all the choices and totals for the army's points.There are multiple classes for each type of unit in the army.

-The classes in the project are:
+The classes in the project are:<br />
 MainList<br />
 UnitBuilder<br />
 HqChoice<br />